Eurasian Tree Sparrow

 A couple living in the neighborhood, Ethel and Al Bell, took charge of feeding the domestic geese and ducks on a daily basis and were quite upset by Willie’s behavior when he was in one of his aggressive moods.
 In the winter of 2000, while the lake was undergoing repairs and the water level was very low, dogs got into the lake bed and killed all the waterfowl, including Willie.
 The dogs could could not get out of the lake bed and had to be rescued by the Humane Society.

-Currently, Lafayette Park Lake is home to three female Mute Swans.
-The girls tend to keep to themselves much of the time, and are much less aggressive to birds and human neighbors alike than Willie.
-Each spring, our swans join the resident geese and ducks in building nests and laying eggs, but without a male at hand the eggs are not fertilized and, as such, never develop into cygnets.
+Currently, Lafayette Park Lake is home to two female Mute Swans.
+The girls keep to themselves much of the time, and are much less aggressive to birds and human neighbors alike than Willie.
+Each spring, our swans join the resident geese and ducks in building nests and laying eggs, but without a male at hand the eggs are not fertilized.